maudeve-it/ILI9XXX-XPT2046-STM32/HOWTO/README.md

 <br>

 ## HOW TO setup a project with this software
-(here using a single SPI port for both: display and touch sensor)

 ##### CubeMX setup
 - create a new project on STM32CubeIDE
 - enable one or two (one port for display and one for touch sensor) SPI port.
+(here description is using ONE single SPI port for both: display and touch sensor)

 SPI configuration is: